Initiating and Maintaining Support Groups in Liver Clinics - Hepatitis C

 - May be loosely defined, although participants usually share some characteristics.

 - Benefits: Vicarious learning, sharing of resources.

-- Topic could be predefined or ad hoc, based on the needs of the members.
+- Predefined or ad hoc topic, based on the needs of the members

 - Process groups are less structured, but no less challenging to ensure effectiveness (see information under "Therapy Group" below).

 - Size of group: 8-12 members optimal for process-oriented group.

 - May be open to family members.

 - Example: Group for patients trying to lose weight

 - Often a series of meetings of defined duration.